JanssenProject/jans/docs/script-catalog/person_authentication/fido2-external-authenticator/README.md

 ## Using FIDO2 tokens

 ### Credential enrollment
 FIDO2 device enrollment happens during the first authentication attempt.
+Enrollment and subsequent authentication are handled by the same interception script (`auth_method` is `enroll` or `authenticate` respectively).
+During enrollment, the script submits the attestation result to the Janssen FIDO2 server for verification; the server validates it against FIDO Metadata Service (MDS3) entries, which includes checking for an enterprise attestation certificate when the authenticator presents one.

 ### Subsequent authentications
 All subsequent FIDO2 authentications for that user account will require the enrolled FIDO2 key.